 Another fact about high-risk neuroblastoma – the victim of such disease has even less of a chance of survival if they are over a year old.
 And even more so if the cancer relapsed.
 As for me, I relapsed three times – 2 years later doctors found cancer in my arm after falling off my bike, and finally in the lymph node underneath my arm – making me a 4-time cancer fighter by the time I was in first grade.

 Each time the doctors told my parents I had zero chance of survival.

-Against all odds, I beat that cancer for a fourth time.
-I have been cancer free for almost twelve years now.
+Against all odds, I beat that cancer for the fourth time.
+I have been cancer-free for almost twelve years now.
 I am seventeen and a senior in high school.
 Against all odds, I am still alive.
 Hope is not something to give up.

 My parents never gave up hope for me, even when they thought I might die.
 To give up hope is essentially to give up in general.
 With hope, one feels a sort of humble empowerment.
 You know you do not have control, but you can’t help feeling that things will eventually get better.

 Hope makes life easier.
 Without it, we are helpless.
 We can’t function.

 You have the power to help kids, like Kelby, become cancer-free.
 Help us continue our fight to find a cure.